mbari-org/sdcat/README.md

 }
 ```
 - **Visualization**: Visualizes the detections and clusters.
-Example visualization generated of clustering results:
+## Grid output
 ![](https://raw.githubusercontent.com/mbari-org/sdcat/main/docs/imgs/MBARI-org_mbari-uav-vit-b-16_20250703_082829_cluster_1_p0.png)
+## Cluster summary
 ![](https://raw.githubusercontent.com/mbari-org/sdcat/main/docs/imgs/MBARI-org_mbari-uav-vit-b-16_20250703_082829_summary.png)
+## Saliency detected bounding boxes
 ![](https://raw.githubusercontent.com/mbari-org/sdcat/main/docs/imgs/DSC00770_crop.jpg)

+# Who is this for?

-If your images look something like the image below, and you want to detect objects in the images,
+__If your images__ look something like the image below, and you want to detect objects in the images,
-and optionally cluster the detections, then this repository may be useful to you, particularly for discovery to quickly gather training data.
+and optionally cluster the detections, then this repository may be useful to you, particularly for discovery and/or
+to quickly gather training data to train a custom model.

 The repository is designed to be run from the command line, and can be run in a Docker container,
 without or with a GPU (recommended).

-To use with a multiple gpus, use the --device cuda option
+To use with a multiple gpus, use the _--device cuda_ option
-To use with a single gpu, use the --device cuda:0,1 option
+To use with a single gpu, use the _--device cuda:0,1_ option

 ---